purs-nix/purs-nix/docs/derivations.md

 ```
 { esbuild ? { minify ? true; }
-, incremental ? true
+, incremental ? false
 }
 ```
 - `esbuild`: Arguments to pass to `esbuild` when bundling.
 - `incremental`: Whether or not to build the modules incrementally.
+This will almost certainly cause your build times to be slower, but may give some improvements when iterating on certain modules in very large projects.
+Note: turning this off will not disable the separate compiling of dependencies.

-This will cause the initial build time to be much slower, but will generally increase the build time after the individual modules have been initially built.
+- `incremental`: Whether or not to build the modules incrementally.
+This will almost certainly cause your build times to be slower, but may give some improvements when iterating on certain modules

 `modules.Module.script {}` is a derivation that is an executable that will run the `main` `Effect` of the module `Module`.